 The plot revolves around Erica's relationship with her step brother, Luke, played by Joey Morgan.
 Luke is declared "mentally unstable," which makes their relationship all the more curious.
-This is all rather heavily guarded in the teaser, which is more a study of Erica's explosiveness rather than her relationships.
+This is all rather heavily guarded in the trailer, which is more a study of Erica's explosiveness rather than her relationships.
 (A fun fact: Dylan Gelula, who plays Xanthippe on The Unbreakable Kimmy Schmidt, also appears in the movie.)

 Deutch, who starred in Before I Fall, has a preference for strong women characters.
 Her character Sam in Before I Fall was just as prickly as Erica.

 "She's not this stoic, perfect, one-dimensional female character," Deutch told Teen Vogue of her character.
 "She's complicated.
 She's a walking contradiction of herself.
 She's not good.
 She's not bad.
 She’s like the women I know."

 So, incidentally, is Erica.